 Iowa City Downtown District

 This nationally recognized public art program was back for its 6th and final year.
-For 2017, the program continued with 20 benches that could be found throughout downtown Iowa City, completed by local artists chosen by a panel of judges.
+For 2017, the program continued with 20 benches – found throughout downtown Iowa City – completed by local artists chosen by a panel of judges.
 The theme for BenchMarks 6.0 was left open.

 My bench, titled, "The Journey" was conceptualized as a response to the current political climate.
 No matter what a person's journey is, they are welcome here and they belong.
-I wanted to convey this concept as simply as possible and that was to make it bright, colorful, and innocent — like the work of a child's.
+I wanted to convey this concept as simply as possible, making it bright, colorful, and innocent — like the work of a child's.
 Graphic, exaggerated, blue waves ebb and flow with a rainbow wave among them carrying a small, delicate, white paper boat.
-The concept was inspired by my immigrant family's journey from overseas.
+The concept was inspired by my family's journey from overseas as refugees during the Vietnam War.
 The bench received honorable mentions.

 UICCU's BENCHMARKS 5.0 2016